Quantum-Inspired Machine Learning: a Survey: Background

 where $\eta$ is the learning rate.
 This iterative process of forward propagation, gradient computation using backpropagation, and parameter updates continues until a stopping criterion, such as a maximum number of epochs or a threshold on the improvement in the loss function, is reached.

 \textbf{Convolutional Neural Networks (CNNs):} CNNs are a specialized type of neural network specifically designed for tasks such as image recognition and computer vision applications.
 They are composed of a series of layers, including convolutional layers, pooling layers, and fully connected layers.
-Convolutional layers are responsible for feature extraction, utilizing filters or kernels that slide over the input image, computing the dot product at each position.
-Each neuron in a feature map is connected to a neighboring region of neurons in the previous layer, called the neuron's receptive field.
-The feature value at location $(i, j)$ in the $k$-th feature map of the $l$-th layer, $f_{ij}^{(l,k)}$, is calculated by: